TechsCode-Team/UltraPermissionsWiki/installation/troubleshooting.md

 <br>

 **`My bungee permissions are not working`**
-* If your bungeecord / proxy permissions are not working then it's possible you added via the permissions via the wrong way.
+* If your bungeecord / proxy permissions are not working then it's possible you added the permissions via the wrong way.
   How do I add them correctly?
   First go to your permission viewer in /uperms (group / user), are the bungee / proxy permissions green?
 If yes go to second step.
 <br>